-SWORDS & WIZARDRY: WHITEBOX requires two kinds of participants: (1) The Referee and (2) the Player.
+White Box requires two kinds of participants: (1) The Referee and (2) the Player.
 For Players, the first step in playing the game is to create a Player Character (PC).
-This is a simple matter of rolling some dice to determine your character's strength and other basic attributes, picking a character class, and buying in-game equipment.
+This is a simple matter of rolling some dice to determine your character's attributes, picking a character class, race (if non-human) and buying in-game equipment.
 If you're the Referee, however, you've got a bit more preparation to do-that's covered in Chapter 7.